Books of Kings: The political and religious schism (12:1–13:34)

+The two kingdoms until Elijah (14:1–16:34)

-Jeroboam's son Abijah becomes ill, so Jeroboam tells his wife to go in disguise to Ahijah, who by this point has become blind with age.
+Jeroboam's son Abijah becomes ill, so Jeroboam tells his wife to go in disguise to Ahijah, who has become blind with age.
 God tells Ahijah of the arrival of Jeroboam's wife.
 Ahijah prophesies the end of the House of Jeroboam, beginning with the death of Abijah, who will be the only member of the royal house to be buried.
-He also prophesies that a usurper king will arise who will accomplish this.
-Jeroboam also dies, and is succeeded by his son Nadab.
+He prophesies that a usurper king will arise who will accomplish this.
+Jeroboam dies, and is succeeded by his son Nadab.

 Meanwhile, in the Kingdom of Judah, the people set up high places, sacred stones and Asherah poles to foreign gods, and even allow male temple prostitution.
-The pharoah Shishak sacks Jerusalem and takes all the royal and Temple treasures, including Solomon's gold shields, prompting Rehoboam to make bronze ones to replace them.
+The pharaoh Shishak sacks Jerusalem and takes all the royal and Temple treasures, including Solomon's gold shields, prompting Rehoboam to make bronze ones to replace them.
 Rehoboam dies and is succeeded by his son Abijah, a grandson of Absalom.
 Abijah is as bad as his father, but God continues to protect him and his family because of the promise He made to David.
 When Abijah dies, he is succeeded by his son Asa.